-Lucky Number Slevin may technically be filed under an action movie, but it can also double as a mystery/thriller.
+Lucky Number Slevin may technically be filed under action movie, but it can also double as a mystery/thriller.
 A young man shows up at his friend's house only to find that his friend is not there.
 To make matters worse, he gets abducted by two rival crime bosses who both think that he is his friend.
 Now he must do his friend's dirty work to ensure his safety and maybe make a few bucks in the process.
 The movie is funny, dark, and mysterious; but it is not as straightforward as it seems on the surface.
-I'm not sure if this new-age spy film ever went to theaters, but if it did it didn't get the attention it rightly deserves.
+I'm not sure if this new-age spy film ever went to theaters, but if it did, it didn't get the attention it rightly deserves.

 Oldboy is also a contender for the list, "the most messed up movies of all time."
 A man is abducted out of the blue and held captive for 15 years without ever seeing another human being or knowing why his captor is torturing him in such a way.
 One day he is set free, but with a twist.
-He must find his captor and find out why he has been imprisoned for 15 years, but he only has five days to do it.
+He must find his captor to find out why he has been held hostage for 15 years, but he only has five days to do it.
 Along the way, he meets a girl and falls in love with her, but she is not who he thinks she is.
 There is a lot of action and even more drama in this thriller that will leave you thinking, "What?!"
 There is an American remake starring Josh Brolin which is still good, but I would go for the original if you don't mind subtitles.

 Primal Fear is a diamond in the rough that has some huge names in it.
 Richard Gere and Laura Linney star as lawyers who are battling over the innocence of a young man played by Edward Norton.
-This crime drama has hints of thriller until the very end when it goes full thriller.
+This crime drama has hints of a thriller until the very end, when it goes full thriller.
 It is a long movie with some unnecessary plot additions but it is worth every minute to get to the end result.

 The problem with films made in Australia is that they never get the due they deserve in the U.S. even though they make some pretty good movies Down Under.
 This thriller borders on horror, especially the creature feature genre, because it is about a giant man-eating crocodile.
 The thriller part comes in as we watch the three characters battling for survival against the giant croc.
 It is a heart-pounding nightmare that is inspired by a true story.